Microchip-MPLAB-Harmony/bootloader_apps_can/apps/can_bootloader/readme.md

 ### Test Application

-- This is a test application which resides from end of bootloader size in device flash memory
+- This is a test application which resides from:
+	- End of bootloader size in device flash memory (SAM devices)
+	- Starting location of the device Program memory (PIC32M)
 - It will be loaded into flash memory by bootloader application
-- It blinks an LED and provides console output
+- It will provides console output (SAM devices only) and blink the LED1
 - It uses the On board Switch to trigger the bootloader from firmware **(May not be supported on all devices)**
     - Once the switch is pressed it loads first 16 bytes of RAM with bootloader request pattern **(0x5048434D)** and resets the device